-We are blessed with magnificent natural landscapes in South Lakeland, but we also boast some of the most picturesque and beautifully maintained parks and gardens in the world.
-They play an important role for our local residents, offering recreational and cultural opportunities, a sanctuary from the hustle and bustle of modern life and a place where families can relax, picnic and enjoy themselves in safety.
+South Lakeland boasts some of the most picturesque and beautifully maintained parks and gardens in the world, offering recreational and cultural opportunities, a sanctuary from the hustle and bustle of modern life and a place where families can relax, picnic and enjoy themselves in safety.

 Our parks are excellent play areas for children and our sweeping grassy areas provide space for sports and recreational activities.
 Perfect for families are the magnificent lakeside grounds of Brockhole or the National Trust owned Park at Fell Foot, Windermere.
 If you're in Ulverston, a trip to Ford Park is ideal for little ones, with a playground, restored Victorian kitchen garden, cafe and bistro to enjoy.

 Be sure to visit John Ruskin’s former home and gardens at Brantwood, Coniston, with its exotic rhododendron and spring and autumn colour, or see Rydal Mount, near Grasmere, William Wordsworth’s historic home and gardens, which has beautiful fellside terraces and rock pools.

 A must-visit are the 25-acres of magical gardens and woodland at Holker Hall near Cartmel, or you can take a trip to the lovely Halecat House & Gardens in Witherslack near Grange-over-Sands.
 For the real gardening enthusiast, there’s the Royal Horticultural society’s Holehird Gardens, this 17 acre hillside garden has a superb Lakeland setting in Windermere.